National Oceanic and

 Dr. Bernadette Sloyan, former NRC Postdoctoral Scholar at PMEL, now a Chief Research Scientist at CSIRO's Oceans and Atmosphere

-Dr. Annie Wong, former NRC postdoctoral researcher and JIMAR assistant researcher at PMEL, now a Senior Research Scientist at the University of Washington
+Dr. Annie Wong, former NRC Postdoctoral researcher and JIMAR assistant researcher at PMEL, now a Senior Research Scientist at the University of Washington

 Dr. Hannah Zanowski, former JISAO Postdoctoral Scholar at PMEL, now an Assistant Professor at University of Wisconsin-Madison